 Where can I learn to speak French outside of school?

-French is a Romance language with approximately 76 million native speakers; approximately 235 million daily, fluent speakers; and another 77–110 million secondary speakers who speak it as a second language to varying degrees of proficiency, primarily in Africa, in addition to another 300 million people worldwide who are “able to speak the language.”
-French is the sole working language (for example, at the European Union Court of Justice), the 18th most natively spoken language in the world, the 6th most spoken language by a total number of speakers, and the second or third most studied language in the world (with about 120 million current learners).
+French is a Romance language estimated to have about 76 million native speakers; about 235 million daily, fluent speakers and another 77–110 million secondary speakers who speak it as a second language to varying degrees of proficiency, mainly in Africa, besides another 300 million people worldwide that are “able to speak the language”.
+French is the sole working language (e.g. at the Court of Justice of the European Union), the 18th most natively spoken language in the world, 6th most spoken language by total number of speakers and the second or third most studied language worldwide (with about 120 million current learners).

-Let's look at how you can learn French outside of school!
+Let's now see how you can gain French language knowledge out of school!

-One-on-one French lessons at a nearby language school.
-While these can be expensive, I found them to be the most effective way to learn the fundamentals of French because you have a dedicated teacher.
+1. One-to-one French classes at a local language school.
+Whilst these can be costly, I found these to be the most effective way of learning the basics of French as you have a dedicated teacher.

-Learn a language for free by using online apps like Duolingo, Babbel, Memrise, Anki, Awabe, Multibhashi, and others.
-These apps are extremely useful because you can study from them whenever you want and use them whenever you have free time.
-The apps also keep you interested in the subject by presenting you with interesting quizzes.
+2. Learn a language for free using online apps such as Duolingo, Babbel, Memrise, Anki, Awabe, Multibhashi etc These apps are very convenient, as you can study from them whenever you wish and use it whenever you have spare time.
+The apps also keep you glued to the subject by ways of interesting quizzes.

-You could also spend some time in France or another francophone country!
-This is highly recommended once you have a basic understanding of a language.
-You may feel out of your element at first, but it is a fantastic way to quickly improve your French.
+3. Going the immersion way!
+Alternatively you could choose to spend some time in France or a francophone country!
+This is highly recommended once you have an idea of the basics of a language.
+You may feel out of your depth at first, but it is a really good way of rapidly improving your French.

-Find an outside company that can assist you in finding a French host family to stay with during the holidays.
+5. Find an external company who can help you find a French host family to stay with during the holidays.

-Explore experimenting with a variety of YouTube channels, including but not limited to Learn French with Alexa and Learn French with VINCENT.
+10. YouTube is your good friend.
+I personally recommend exploring a number of available channels, including but not limited to: Learn French with Alexa and Learn French with VINCENT.